nextflow-io/nf-validation/docs/index.md

+---
+hide:
+    - toc
+---
 # nf-validation

-This Nextlow plugins implements a validation of pipeline parameters based on [nf-core JSON schema](https://nf-co.re/pipeline_schema_builder).
+This [Nextlow](https://nextflow.io/) plugin implements a validation of pipeline parameters based on [nf-core JSON schema](https://nf-co.re/pipeline_schema_builder).

 The nf-validation plugin implements the validation of Nextflow pipeline parameters using the [JSON Schema](https://json-schema.org/) format.
 This plugin contains different functions that can be included into a Nextflow pipeline to provide documentation or validate the pipeline parameters.